joelhughes004/AppleAvalanche/progress.md

-# AppleAvalanche
+# Apple Avalanche Progress
-# text on apple works as of 3/1/2021
+# Text on apple works
+# After the apple falls it is hidden
+# Random apple now works